Panera Egg Souffle Knock Off

 — Preheat oven to 375F. or 400F if you’re using puff pastry

 — Unroll the crescent dough but do not separate the pairs of triangles.
 Instead, pinch along the perforated seam so the 2 triangles become a square of dough.
 So you’ll wind up with four (4) squares.
 Roll out each square of dough a couple of times to make a 6″ x 6″-ish square.
 (For puff pastry, 1/3 of a sheet rolled out & cut in half makes two pies.)

 — I spray the pan with non-stick spray and put one square of dough in each compartment.

-– Mix 6 eggs, milk, and heavy cream in a microwavable bowl until well combined.
+— Mix 6 eggs, milk, and heavy cream in a microwavable bowl.
 Egg yolks should be completely broken and mixed in.
 Add shredded cheese and salt and mix again.

 — Microwave the egg mixture in 30 second increments on high, stirring after each increment until you have a sort of solid, slightly runny scrambled egg mixture.
 (About 4 times-ish in a 1,000-watt microwave.)

-Basically you’re tightening the eggs so the dough at the bottom will cook, and the dough at the sides and top won’t fall in.
+Basically you’re cooking the eggs just enough so the dough at the bottom will cook, and the dough at the sides and top won’t fall in.

 — Stir in your meat or veggies.
 For veggies, I sauté them a bit before adding.